puru444/Ethereum_Wallet/README.md

-# ETHEREUM WALLET APP - FINTECH FINDER
+# ETHEREUM WALLET APP - FINTECH TALENT FINDER
 **For Hiring FinTech Professionals**

 **BACKGROUND:** As Fintech Finder’s Lead Developer, I need to build a front-end web application (Streamlit) integrated with Ethereum Blockchain Network in order to enable our customers to instantly pay the FinTech Professionals whom they hire with Ethereum Crypto.